DamienHazard/Argent-eye/README.md

 Please only print this if you're prepared to test it and troubleshoot.
 Please report any issues on github and feel free to join my discord at to share ideas or to discuss the design: https://discord.gg/pZJWvrY

+If you want to support the project I have a patreon: https://www.patreon.com/Hazard If you prefer to donate through other channels I have a Paypal:

 LICENSE
 ------